Pediatric Transitions of Care

 Experiment 1 - CONVERSATION Tools:

 What: Three different conversation tools used with seven patients.

 Why: Care Teams struggle to get teenagers to open up and talk using traditional interviewing techniques.
 After observing appointments, we created three different tools for the social worker to try out.

 Outcome: The tools were productive in sparking conversation among all the patients addressing topics such as dorm room needs, safety in college, mental health concerns and condition questions that had not been discussed in previous appointments.

-"It helped us be intentional with the way we can enhance our appointments.
-It lets us pause and be mindful of how we're addressing and understanding our patients' needs." - Social Worker
+"It helped us be intentional in how we enhance our appointments.
+It let us pause and be mindful of how we're addressing and understanding our patients' needs."

 Experiment 2 Path Level Cards:

-Why: We created these cards geared towards the patient and parent being the audience based on the realization that all current patient assessment tools were directed at the providers.
-Our hypothesis was that these cards would more truly allow the Care Team to see what a patient knew and allow for the parents to know what types of conversations to have and reinforce at home.
+Why: We created these cards based on the realization that all current patient assessment tools were written for the providers, not for the patient or parent.
+Our hypothesis was that these cards would more truly allow the care team to see what a patient knew and allow for the parents to know what types of conversations to have and reinforce at home.